|Department:||Management, Master of Human Resources

 |Resources:||Curriculum Vitae [pdf]|

-Mark Maltarich, assistant professor of management at the University of South Carolina, studies how to form and lead teams and how to diagnose and solve team-related problems in organizations.
+Mark Maltarich, associate professor of management at the University of South Carolina, studies how to form and lead teams and how to diagnose and solve team-related problems in organizations.
 His research examines complexities of combining individual talent into teams, managing team processes and conflict, rewarding teams, and the causes and consequences of turnover for work units.
 Maltarich also studies the research methods used to analyze data from individuals in groups.
 His research has appeared in some of the top journals in the management field, and he serves on the editorial board of the Journal of Applied Psychology.
 He earned his Ph.D. in Business from the University of Wisconsin, Madison, holds an MBA from DePaul University and earned an undergraduate degree in psychology from Northwestern University.
 Before earning his Ph.D., Maltarich worked in management for the Midwest’s largest independent wine and spirits retailer.

 I teach Organizational Behavior (MGMT 376) to undergraduates, Competing Through People (MGMT 770) to the Professional MBA students, and Consulting and Organizational Development (MGMT 730) in the Master of Human Resources program.